MartinHoward/RL_Coding_Test/README.md

 Transfer protocol:

-I went with pipelining to reduce latency that can occur by signalling between client and server for each block.
+I went with pipelining to reduce latency that can occur by signaling between client and server for each block.

 Receiver                                            Sender
 ========                                            ======